mahollands/mahollands.github.io/_pages/interests/gaia.md

+---
+permalink: /
+title: "White dwarfs in Gaia"
+excerpt: "White dwarfs in Gaia"
+author_profile: true
+redirect_from:
+  - /about/gaia
+  - /gaia.html
+---

 The Gaia satellite, placed in orbit it 2013, has been precisely measuring the positions of about 1 billion stars.
 In particular it measures the stellar parallax, the effect of stellar positions subtly changing as the satellite